thottethodi/ECE666-hw1/README.md

-# Demo MPI code: Monte Carlo Pi estimation example
+# Demo MPI code: Monte Carlo &pi; estimation example

 This code is similar in functionality to the `pthreads` code used in the previous assignment; it performs 128M Monte Carlo trials to estimate the value of **&pi;**.
 The parallel implementation uses message passing as the programming model.
 As with the shared-memory example code, this code is provided with the accompanying Makefile.
 After you setup your environment to use MPI (described below), use `make` to compile the code and `make run` to launch a run with 4 processes.